Olivia de Havilland: 1935–1937: Early films

+De Havilland appeared in Mervyn LeRoy's historical drama Anthony Adverse (1936) with Fredric March.
+Based on the popular novel by Hervey Allen, the film follows the adventures of an orphan raised by a Scottish merchant whose pursuit of fortune separates him from the innocent peasant girl he loves, marries, and eventually loses.
+De Havilland played a peasant girl, Angela, who after being separated from her slave-trader husband, becomes opera star Mademoiselle Georges, the mistress of Napoleon.
+The film earned six Academy Award nominations, including Best Picture.
+It garnered de Havilland good exposure and the opportunity to portray a character as she develops over time.
+Howard Barnes of the New York Herald Tribune found her later scenes as Mademoiselle Georges "not very credible", but Frank S. Nugent of The New York Times called her "a winsome Angela".
+That same year, she was reunited with Flynn in Michael Curtiz's period action film The Charge of the Light Brigade (1936), featuring Flynn look-alike Patric Knowles (playing Flynn's brother) and David Niven.
+The picture was set during the Crimean War and became a major box-office hit.
+During the film's production, de Havilland renegotiated her contract with Warner Bros. and signed a seven-year contract on April 14, 1936, with a starting weekly salary of $500.
+Toward the end of the year, 20-year-old de Havilland and her mother moved to 2337 Nella Vista Avenue in the Los Feliz section of Los Angeles.

 De Havilland had her first top billing in Archie Mayo's comedy Call It a Day (1937), about a middle-class English family struggling with the romantic effects of spring fever during the course of a single day.
 De Havilland played daughter Catherine Hilton, who falls in love with the handsome artist hired to paint her portrait.
 The film did not do well at the box office and did little to advance her career.
 She fared better in Mayo's screwball comedy It's Love I'm After (1937) with Leslie Howard and Bette Davis.
 De Havilland played Marcia West, a debutante and theater fan enamored with a Barrymore-like matinee idol who decides to help the girl's fiancé by pretending to be an abominable cad.
 The film received good reviews, with Variety calling it "fresh, clever, excellently directed and produced, and acted by an ensemble that clicks from start to finish" and praising de Havilland.